MyutVoilim/MyutVoilim/README.md

 <b>Technologies:</b> JavaScript | CSS | HTML5 | Node.js | JSON | MongoDB | Visual Studio Code

-<b>Overview:</b> A collaborative project developed by a team of three using Agile methodologies to create "Maproom," an app designed to assist freshmen in navigating our campus.
-Our goal was to make the transition to campus life less daunting for new students by providing a user-friendly tool to locate classrooms and facilities.
+<b>Overview:</b> "Maproom" is a navigation app tailored for new students to effortlessly locate classrooms on campus in unfamiliar surroundings.
+This project, a collaboration between three team members, embodies a commitment to teamwork and effective organization.
+Leveraging Agile methodologies, our team effectively managed time constraints and maximized productivity all while mostly working remotely.
+We prioritized tasks to meet target goals and utilized a range of tools for seamless collaboration.
+Our user-centric approach involved surveying our target demographic to ensure the app's design was intuitive and impactful.
+Maproom not only highlights the relevant building but also provides a detailed local view, clearly marking the specific floor and room locations.
+This project showcases our collective strength, organizational skills, and dedication to making a meaningful software for our target demographic.

 <b>Features:</b>
+- <b>Dual Navigation Views:</b> Maproom offers a campus-wide view for general orientation and a detailed local view pinpointing the exact room within a building.
+- <b>Intuitive Search Functionality:</b> The app enables students to locate classrooms easily without needing prior knowledge of the building location, enhancing user convenience.
-- Provides user with the building and floor along with a highlight for the exact room they are look for.
+- <b>Precise Location Mapping:</b> Users receive clear indications of both the building and floor, along with a highlighted marker for the specific classroom they're searching for.
-- A campus view and local view for building and room locations
-- Initiative search functionality that simplifies finding classroom without needing to know the exact building it is in

 <b>Challenges Overcome:</b>
-- <b>Collaboration Across Disciplines:</b> Our team had diverse backgrounds ranging from Business to Computer Science lending each with difference experiences that could be utilized with responsibilities divided based on our areas of expertise.
-I focused on database management, JavaScript logic for mapping, and developing the search engine.
+- <b>Interdisciplinary Collaboration:</b> Comprising of members with backgrounds in Business and Computer Science, we efficiently divided responsibilities to each other’s expertise for effective design and development.
+My role was pivotal in managing the database, developing JavaScript logic for mapping features, and creating a user-friendly search engine.
-- <b>Time Management:</b> Balancing development with academic and work commitments.
-We utilized Gantt charts and meetings to hit weekly targets and had task prioritization.
+- <b>Effective Time Management:</b> Juggling academic and work commitments, we utilized Gantt charts and regular meetings to maintain our development schedule, ensuring weekly targets were met through effective task prioritization.
-- <b>Remote Coordination:</b> Leveraged tools like Discord, email, and GitHub for communication and version control, overcoming the challenge of coordinating work across different schedules.
+- <b>Remote Team Coordination:</b> Focusing on remote collaboration, we utilized Discord, email, and GitHub for effective communication and version control, facilitating progress despite varied schedules.
+- <b>Demographic Needs:</b> This app held an important place in our campus as available maps were uninformative and only provided a campus overview.
+Surveys and test groups were pivotal in narrowing effective and user-friendly functionality.

 ### ATV Repair Shop Database Application 🛠️
 ![3K Full Service View](https://github.com/MyutVoilim/MyutVoilim/assets/54462267/cb72e3d9-5d4a-43cb-9dbb-58847cd9add9)